 Brenda Randolph, Founder and President

-Brenda.
-Randolph is a graduate of North Carolina Central University, holds a Master’s degree in African Studies from Howard University and a Master’s in Information Services from the University of Maryland, College Park.
+Brenda Randolph, a graduate of North Carolina Central University, holds a Master’s degree in African Studies from Howard University and a Master’s in Information Services from the University of Maryland, College Park.
 She has worked as a school library media specialist in Virginia (2 years), Massachusetts (3 years) and Maryland (22 years).
 In the 1960s Ms. Randolph co-founded the Southern Africa Relief Fund to provide humanitarian relief for Africans struggling against Apartheid and other forms of colonial oppression.
 In the early 1980s Ms. Randolph created the Title VI African Studies Resource Center at Howard University.
 In 1989, she founded Africa Access.
 In 1991, she created the Children’s Africana Book Awards in collaboration with the African Studies Association’s Title VI Outreach Programs.
-Ms. Randolph was a major contributor to Sankofa Journal: a Journal of Children’s and Young Adult Literature, a peer-reviewed journal edited by Meena Khorana and published annually by the Department of English and Language Arts at Morgan State University, Baltimore, Maryland.
+Ms. Randolph was a major contributor to Sankofa Journal: a Journal of Children’s and Young Adult Literature, a peer-reviewed journal edited by Meena Khorana, Ph.D. and published annually by the Department of English and Language Arts at Morgan State University, Baltimore, Maryland.
 In 2014, Ms. Randolph created Discover Africa in the Americas now Discover Africa in the World an online database of Africa-related sites in the African Diaspora.
 In 2020 she created The Gold Road in collaboration with staff at Howard University and Boston University.
 The Gold Road provides information about medieval Mali.
 Both websites are hosted by the Center for African Studies at Howard University.
 On November 10, 2021 Ms. Randolph received the Activist Award from the National Coalition Against Censorship, read her acceptance speech here.
 Ms. Randolph currently serves as the Outreach Director of the Center for African Studies at Howard University.

 Harriet McGuire, Vice President